farrel/simplecheck/README.md

 ### Block Check

-A block can be passed to `check`, with the arguments passed to `check` then passed individually to the block.:
+A block can be passed to `check`, with the arguments passed to `check` then passed individually to the block:

     check( a, b, c ) do |n|
       n.modulo?(2).zero?